ConorWilliams/libfork/BUILDING.md

 sudo apt install libhwloc-dev
 ```

-TODO: test?

-If you installed hwloc using vcpkg then libfork will no longer be installable if vcpkg is in the source tree (which is likely if you are using vcpkg as a submodule), to overcome this you can disable the install targets with `CMAKE_SKIP_INSTALL_RULES` or use a different vcpkg installation outside the source tree.

 ### Compiler support

 Some very new C++ features are used in libfork, most compilers have buggy implementations of coroutines, we do our best to work around known bugs/deficiencies: